advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 ∃circle := \([x, y]: Point) = x^2 + y^2 <= radius^2
 ```

-This is the inequality describing a circle that everybody learns in math classes!
+This is the inequality describing a circle that everybody learn in math classes!

 What I did above is to prove that the homotopy algorithm constructs a circle using path semantics.
 No matter how big computer you build, you can never prove this point by point.